Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions

 \begin{proof}[Proof of Theorem~\ref{TheRefined}] The factorial moments $\E(\fallfak{X_{n,j}}s)=\sum_{k\ge 0}\P\{X_{n,j}=k\}\fallfak{k}s$ of $X_{n,j}$ are obtained from $F(z,v)$ by repeated differentiation and evaluation at $s=1$:

 We already know the asymptotics of $f_n$ from~\eqref{ExpansionF2}.
-For fixed $j$ we can simply proceed by extraction of coefficients, while for $j$ tending to infinity, $j=j(n)$ depending on $n$, the asymptotic expansion of $h_j$ follows by singularity analysis applied to $H(z)$ (see Equation~\eqref{EqSA1}):
+For fixed $j$ we can proceed by extraction of coefficients, while for $j=j(n)$ tending to infinity, the asymptotic expansion of $h_j$ follows by singularity analysis applied to $H(z)$ (see Equation~\eqref{EqSA1}):

 What is more, one has